TheGloriousGenesis/CS_Learning/Machine_Learning/README.md

   - Consistency: With data types that are common (date shown as timestamp, date time stamp) compare to other datasets
   - Accuracy: incorrect input values (birthday), really crazy outputs
   - Timeseries: NOT SURE
+- How to deal with **class imbalance**
+  - Measuring performance of imbalance classes?
+  - ROC curve, confusion matrix?

 ## Hypothesis Testing
 Do you basically state what you think might be indicator of target